taadith/tamil-translator/README.md

 This project aims to take a picture of a Tamil word I have taken, identify it, and then translate it for me.

 ## Log (because commit messages are often too short and gibberish):
+07/26:
+I am following an EasyOCR Tamil tutorial, which is perfect for what I need!
+I seem to be having an issue with loading the model required for Tamil and English.

 07/22:
 I have installed the command-line version of tesseract, which succesfully works for English words, and will need to continue further exploration for pytesseract.
 I have installed the capability to recognize Tamil words but I have not tested this yet.